PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/3-funnel-types/200-configuration.md

 - `evm-main`
 - `evm-other`
 - `cardano`
+- `mina`
+- `avail-main`
+- `avail-other`

-There can be only one entry with the `evm-main` type.
-This network is the one that has the Paima contract deployed.
-Currently also there should only be one entry of type `cardano`.
+There can be only one entry of the `main` type.
+In the case of `evm-main`, this network is the one that has the Paima contract deployed.

+Currently also there should only be one entry of type `cardano` and `mina`.

-There can be multiple entries of the `evm-other` type.
+There can be multiple entries of the `evm-other` or `avail-other` types.
 A funnel is instantiated for each one of these.

 ## Variables